openequella/openEQUELLA/CONTRIBUTING.md

 Import as an SBT project and use the default settings.

-If you get compile errors in the IDE, but standalone `sbt compile` works, do an sbt refresh from the IntelliJ `SBT tool window`.
+If you get compile errors in the IDE, but standalone `./sbt compile` works, do an sbt refresh from the IntelliJ `SBT tool window`.

 ##### Increase the memory heap